About febrile seizures or febrile convulsions

 Does your child need to see a doctor about febrile seizures?

-Your child should see a GP or go to a hospital emergency department urgently if:
+Your child should see a GP or go to a hospital emergency department urgently if your child:

-- your child has had a febrile seizure and hasn’t recovered fully after a short sleep
+- has had a febrile seizure and hasn’t recovered fully after a short sleep

-- you’re worried that your child has a serious illness that’s causing fever.
+- is showing signs of a serious illness that’s causing fever.

 You know your child best, so trust your instincts if your child doesn’t seem well and you think they need urgent medical attention.